-With over 275,000 shows a year – and 87 million attendees in the US alone* – tradeshows are a vital part of a complete marketing plan.
+With over 275,000 shows a year – and 87 million attendees in the US alone* – tradeshows are a vital part of a complete marketing plan including social media use, as Facebook ads and get real Instagram likes to promote your products.
 Since these events bring entire industries into a single space, it’s critical for companies to approach tradeshows differently in order to stand out and maximize the impact of their investment.

 Because we’re a branding firm with a strong background in structural design, we often receive questions and requests regarding custom booth design.
 How much does it cost?
 Is it too hard to do?
 Is it easier to just do out-of-the-box?